camel-cdr/boline/aoc22/README.md

   The liens of code may not correlate with my perceived complexity, as creating lookup tables is very easy, but adds a lot of lines.

 * runtime:
-  Runtime on my PC with `tcc`.
+  Runtime on my PC with `tcc -P -E`.
 The runtime only partially reflect the performance of boline, since the inputs we are working with are raw bytes, which you wouldn't use in usual boline applications.

 | day         | complexity  | loc  | runtime |  added features | postprocessing |